kriasoft/react-starter-kit/README.md

 ├── /node_modules/              # 3rd-party libraries and utilities
-├── /src/                       # The source code of the application │   ├── /actions/               # Action creators that allow to trigger a dispatch to stores │   ├── /api/                   # REST API / Relay endpoints │   ├── /components/            # React components
+├── /src/                       # The source code of the application │   ├── /actions/               # Action creators that allow to trigger a dispatch to stores │   ├── /components/            # React components
 │   ├── /constants/             # Constants (action types etc.)
-│   ├── /content/               # Static content (plain HTML or Markdown, Jade, you name it) │   ├── /core/                  # Core framework and utility functions │   ├── /decorators/            # Higher-order React components │   ├── /public/                # Static files which are copied into the /build/public folder
+│   ├── /content/               # Static content (plain HTML or Markdown, Jade, you name it) │   ├── /core/                  # Core framework and utility functions │   ├── /data/                  # GraphQL server schema │   ├── /decorators/            # Higher-order React components
+│   ├── /public/                # Static files which are copied into the /build/public folder
 │   ├── /stores/                # Stores contain the application state and logic